FAQs

 I submitted a curation request to ROR.
 How can I track it?

-After a request is submitted via the feedback form, an issue will be created in the ror-updates Github repository and added to a project board.
-You can track the status of your request by following the repository and by signing up as a watcher on the issue associated with your request.
+After a request is submitted via the feedback form, an issue will be created in the ror-updates GitHub repository.
+You will receive an email notification with a link to the GitHub issue associated with your request.
+You can track the status of the request by following this issue and subscribing to issue notifications.

 How will I know when ROR has been updated?

 ROR is updated on a rolling basis.
-New registry releases are published on Github and new data dumps are published on Zenodo approximately once a month.
-Following the Github repository and signing up to watch individual issues is the best way to be notified when a new release is available.
-Releases are also announced on Github, in the ROR Slack, the ROR technical support forum, and on Twitter.
+New registry releases are published on GitHub and new data dumps are published on Zenodo approximately once a month.
+Following the GitHub repository and signing up to watch individual issues is the best way to be notified when a new release is available.
+Releases are also announced on the ROR technical support forum and on ROR’s social media accounts.

 Contact support@ror.org with other questions about ROR.